tjharrop/simple_prototype_kit/README.md

 #### Using Chrome (recommended)

 _You may see an unauthorised developer warning message.
-If you do, open System Preferences, click the Security icon and look for the "Allow" button_
+If you do, cmd + click and click "open" instead (thanks Joe)_

 1. Double click run.command (see above if you get a warning)
 2. In chrome, go to http://localhost:1987/index.html